 Other Diseases That Are More Common in People With Type 1 Diabetes

-People with type 1 diabetes are also more prone to having other autoimmune problems.
-Doctors aren't exactly sure why autoimmune diseases happen, but a person's genes probably play a role.
-Doctors think this is because family members of people with type 1 diabetes are more likely to have autoimmune diseases, too.
+Doctors still aren't exactly sure why autoimmune diseases occur, but genetic factors probably play an important role because relatives of people with type 1 diabetes are more likely to have autoimmune diseases.

 - thyroid disorders

 - Addison's disease

 These disorders, which aren't caused by problems with blood sugar control, can develop before a child is diagnosed with type 1 diabetes or months or years after the diabetes diagnosis.

 Kids and teens with type 1 diabetes are more likely to get disorders affecting the thyroid, a gland located behind the skin and muscles at the front of the neck, just at the spot where a bow tie would rest.
 The thyroid, which is part of the endocrine system, makes hormones that help control metabolism and growth.
 These hormones play a role in bone development, puberty, and many other body functions.

 Thyroid disease is fairly common in people with type 1 diabetes, affecting 15% to 20% of them.